Hola amigas and welcome to my shop! My name is Allie Thornton, designer of Organic Jewelry by Allie. I am glad that you stop by here!

 In Organic Jewelry by Allie we create colorful eco jewels, giving back.
 Our customers feel empower with statement jewels and knowing 10% percent of the sales give back in education to orphan girls in Ecuador.

-The woman that loves my organic jewels, is not minimalist, contrary she is bold and unapologetic , for her more is more and enjoys to wear colorful,chunky, unique jewels.
-She is not afraid to turn heads with beautiful pieces who have a story behind; or contrary, she is a little shy and our statement jewels make her feel confident, adventurous, positive and able to take risks and make new friends in new situations.
+The woman that loves my organic jewels, is not minimalist either, contrary she is bold and unapologetic , for her more is more and enjoys to wear colorful,chunky, unique jewels.
+She is not afraid to turn heads with beautiful pieces who have a story behind.
+Or she is a little shy and our statement jewels make her feel confident, adventurous, positive and able to take risks and make new friends in new situations.

 Finally , the artisan women who work in our designs in Ecuador have the freedom to work from home and raise their families with economic independence.

 We strive to empower women with our sustainable jewels, from their wearers, to the makers.
 Our customers are being part of a bigger movement, they support conscious fashion.